 Example 2: Typeform

-Typeform has innovatively used custom icons through its knowledge base to symbolise particular categories of content.
-This small touch brings the categories to life and are easier for users to visualise.
+As we highlighted before, Typeform has innovatively used custom icons through its knowledge base to symbolise particular categories of content.
+This small touch brings the categories to life and makes it easier for users to visualise them.

 Typeform’s product is all about great visual design.
 Users are more motivated to fill out forms if they are beautiful and thoughtfully designed.